COURSE UNIT TITLE

 Simonson, Harold P. Beyond the Frontier.
 Fort Worth: Texas Christian U P, 1989.

 Slusser, George E., Eric S. Rabkin (eds).
-Mindscapes
+Mindscapes: The Geographies of Imagined Worlds.
+Carbondale: Southern Illinois U P, 1989.

 Planned Learning Activities and Teaching Methods

-1. Courses: Courses are the primary components of instruction among teaching strategies to lay the theoretical basis of subject and introduce the reading material relevant to the studied topic.
-Courses display a central role in getting to know the terms and concepts defining the topic.
+1. Lectures: Lectures are the primary components of instruction among teaching strategies to lay the theoretical basis of subject and introduce the reading material relevant to the studied topic.
+Lectures play a central role in getting to know the terms and concepts defining the topic.

 2. In-Class discussions: In-class discussions aim at questioning the applicability of course material to diverse situations and thus increasing the factual tangibility of the information.
 The last hour of each weekly lecture is reserved for discussions.

-3. Visual presentations and films: It includes the in-class projection of visual data such as pictures, illustrations, photographs, and maps as well as films and documentaries complementing the topic.
+3. Visual presentations and films: It includes the in-class projection of visual data such as pictures, illustrations, photographs, and maps as well as films and documentaries complementing the topic when necessarry.

 Assessment Methods